autoplot/documentation/javadoc/org/das2/qds/LDataSet.md

+# org.das2.qds.LDataSet

-# org.das2.qds.LDataSetrank 0,1,2,3 or 4 dataset backed by long array (8 byte signed numbers).
+rank 0,1,2,3 or 4 dataset backed by long array (8 byte signed numbers).
  Note access to the array is still done via doubles.

 ***
 <a name="version"></a>
 # version